Curriculum Overview - Subjects

 Science

 Science at Woodmansterne inspires and equips children with the knowledge and understanding to challenge and explore the world around them.
 To develop scientific thinking, we build on children’s natural curiosity.
 Practical science is central to our curriculum.
 Children explore and investigate by observing, questioning, hypothesising, and testing their ideas.
-Children use scientific vocabulary, and learn to record and interpret their findings.
-The school has outside green areas and a pond where children can study plant, pond and animal life at first hand.
+Children use scientific vocabulary and learn to record and interpret their findings.
+The school has outside green areas where children can study plant and animal life at first hand.
 Forest School sessions are embedded in our curriculum, including Science, and take place on site and the local environment.
-We work in partnership with local universities and agencies, to provide real life scientific experiences.
+Children learn about a range of scientists from diverse backgrounds and are given time to think about their achievements and contributions.
+We work in partnership with local universities to provide real life scientific experiences.

 History

 Our curriculum inspires pupils’ curiosity about the past.
 Children learn to ask searching questions, think critically, consider evidence, and develop their opinions and judgements.
 They learn about the lives and impact of people, events and periods in the past.
 From artefacts, books and educational visits they learn how evidence is used and interpreted.
-Children look forward to their overnight stay on The Golden Hinde when they reach Year 5. overnight on the Golden Hinde Children progress from using stories and their own history to make links with the past to using of a range of sources.
+Children look forward to their overnight stay on The Golden Hinde when they reach Year 5.
+Children progress from using stories and their own history to make links with the past within EYFS and KS1 to using of a range of sources and developing their critical thinking skills in KS2.
 This develops their historical enquiry, knowledge and understanding.

-Throughout KS1 and KS2 children learn about human and physical processes that shape environments and the people who live in them.
+Throughout KS1 and KS2, children learn about human and physical processes that shape environments and the people who live in them.
 This includes studying transport, weather, landscapes and details about populations.
 Children learn geographical knowledge through studying contrasting environments.
 They regularly visit the local environment, coastal areas, city centres and rural environments in the UK.
 Children develop from being able to read and draw simple maps to becoming competent at using orientation skills and drawing maps using their knowledge of geographical symbols.
+Children develop their fieldwork skills by taking their learning outside and applying their skills within a real-life context.
+They do this by using maps, compasses and using equipment to observe, measure and record human and physical geography features.

 RE